realumhelp/Creality-K1-and-K1-Max_wiki/Fix-issue-with-Input-Shaper.md

   <img width="679" alt="Capture d’écran 2023-08-04 à 14 03 42" src="https://github.com/Guilouz/Creality-K1-and-K1-Max/assets/12702322/0292e301-94be-4206-9619-8accc2a4f627">

 - Performing the Y axis resonance test first avoids overwriting the X axis result.

-  <u>Note:</u> When updating to a new firmware version, the changes made to the `gcode_macro.cfg` file will be deleted, only the settings saved in `printer.cfg` file are kept.

 <br />